MetaBorgCube/deep-conflicts-in-the-wild/README.md

       install.packages("extrafont")
       install.packages("scales")

-## SSH connection

-Another option to run the experiment is to use SSH to access the server in the VM.
-All configuration for making an SSH connection should already be in place when the VM image is imported from the OVA format.

-There are several options for network settings in Virtual Box.
-One of the options that allows for SSH connection together with the internet connection available in the VM is using NAT + Port forwarding.

-In the VirtualBox click Settings → Network → Choose Adapter 1 → switch to NAT → Expand Advanced → Port Forwarding and fill in the table such that host port *3022* will be forwarded to guest port *22*, naming the entry *ssh* and leaving the rest blank.

-To SSH into the guest VM, run:

-      ssh -p 3022 artefact@127.0.0.1

 ## Running the Experiment Locally

 Optionally, it is possible to run the experiment locally, i.e., outside the VM.
 Please check the applications above, which should be installed.

 To download the artefact and run the experiment locally, checkout the github project [https://github.com/MetaBorgCube/deep-conflicts-in-the-wild](https://github.com/MetaBorgCube/deep-conflicts-in-the-wild).
-The steps to perform the experiment locally are similar to the ones described below, which are specific to running it on the VM.
+The steps to perform the experiment locally should be similar to the ones described above, which are specific to running it on the VM.
 The main advantage of running the experiment locally consists of the UI support to copy/modify/visualize files.

 Note that the test files are not included in the repository.
 However, it is possible to copy them from the VM using the command
 `scp -P 3022 -r artefact@127.0.0.1:REMOTE_FOLDER LOCAL_FOLDER`, where `REMOTE_FOLDER` is the full path of the test folder (i.e., `[...]/Disamb-Experiment/test`), and `LOCAL FOLDER` is the folder to which the tests should be copied to.
 This may take a few minutes.